 If you start before me and come up with some clever modifications, or run into challenges and need some help, post them in the comments below so we can discuss them as a community and come up with some good solutions.

 Without further ado, here’s my plan for Japanese:

 I plan to start with ear training and the Kana alphabets, and getting really comfy with those spelling systems over the course of 3–4 weeks.
 I’ll be using the Japanese pronunciation trainer, basically as soon as I get it ready for beta testers.
 If you’re not using my trainer, use these flashcard designs to get you going: Ear Training, Spelling.

 Once that’s done, I’m planning on learning Kanji radicals.
-I’m planning on starting with the 48 radicals that make up 75% of the “Jōyō kanji” (the basic ~2000 Kanji required for literacy), which are listed in the beginning of this wiki article.
-I’m going to be using a lot of mnemonics in this language (see the Mnemonics chapters in the book!), basically choosing objects to connect to every single radical (some are already objects, like 口 (mouth) and 手 (hand), but some – 力 (‘power’, according to wiki), I might make a bit more concrete (‘energizer bunny’ or something).
+I’m planning on starting with the 48 radicals that make up 75% of the “Jōyō kanji” (the basic ~2,000 Kanji required for literacy), which are listed in the beginning of this Wiki article.
+I’m going to be using a lot of mnemonics in this language (see the Mnemonics chapters in the Fluent Forever book!), basically choosing objects to connect to every single radical.
+Some are already objects, like 口 (mouth) and 手 (hand), but some – 力 (“power,” according to Wiki) I might make a bit more concrete (“energizer bunny” or something).
 I’ll also put each of these radicals into Kanjidamage, and if he breaks them up even further, then I’ll learn those component parts as additional mnemonics.
 I’ve found from my Hungarian studies that you can have a practically infinite number of mnemonics and they never get harder to store, so there’s nothing lost by having lots and lots of them.
 I’ll be using Anki to memorize all of these, complete with their stroke order diagrams (basically instructions on how to write them out).